SaerTrial/SaerTrial.github.io/_posts/2024-06-12-sqlite-fuzzer.md

 Beware that each stage in a round ties into different perspectives and someone may consider more inputs in any of these stages or propose a more grained stage.

+### Introducing more contraints by referring to coverage report

+Once the fuzz testing is done, a coverage report that details whether a function is executed is generated.
+One could attempt to improve his grammar or apply more constraints in the grammar to reach these missed-out functions.

 ## Evaluation results (TODO)